Mateus504R35/Exoplanetas/README.md

 From the catalogs’ disposition fields after a simple mapping (confirmed/planet vs false positive).
 Rows with “candidate/other” are dropped during preprocessing.

 ---

-## License

-Pick a license that matches how you want others to use this (MIT/Apache‑2.0 are popular).
-If you’re unsure, https://choosealicense.com is a great guide.